NeuroTechX/moabb/README.md

 If you want to report a problem or suggest an enhancement, we'd love for you to [open an issue](https://github.com/NeuroTechX/moabb/issues) at this GitHub repository because then we can get right on it.

-For a less formal discussion or exchanging ideas, you can also reach us on the Github or join our weekly office hours!
-This an open video meeting happening on a [regular basis](https://github.com/NeuroTechX/moabb/issues/191), please ask the link on the gitter channel.
-We are also on NeuroTechX Slack channel [#moabb][link_neurotechx_signup].

 [link_alex_b]: http://alexandre.barachant.org/